 Prospecting and Cold Calling Targets

 - Property Investors – Finding property investors that are active in your town will come mainly through a couple of processes.
 The first is in researching investment properties in your territory street by street and building by building.
-The second is in taking calls from investors as you market high quality investment listings.
-Organisation is the key to keeping all of these facts under control.
+The second is in taking calls from investors as you market high-quality investment listings.
+Organisation on a personal basis is the key to keeping all of these facts under control.

 - Business Owners – The business telephone book will help you find business owners.
 You can also research the businesses on a street by street basis.
 Making the calls to business owners is relatively easy.
 Keep your calls logical and professional.
 Ask the right questions.